aospapp/aosp/external/python/cpython3/Doc/faq/library.rst

 For third-party packages, search the `Python Package Index
 <https://pypi.org>`_ or try `Google <https://www.google.com>`_ or
-another Web search engine.
+another web search engine.
 Searching for "Python" plus a keyword or two for your topic of interest will usually find something helpful.